antoine-42/ilus/README.md

 # ilus
-Scripts and config files for my media server
+Scripts and config files for my media server.

 ## Deployment